ropensci/melt/.github/CONTRIBUTING.md

 NOT TO DO:

-- Other parallelization schemes such as [boot](https://cran.r-project.org/web/packages/boot/index.html), [RcppParallel](https://cran.r-project.org/web/packages/RcppParallel/index.html), etc.
+- Other parallelization schemes such as [boot](https://cran.r-project.org/package=boot), [RcppParallel](https://cran.r-project.org/package=RcppParallel), etc.
 OpenMP is employed for parallel computing.
 Some unit tests are also written with the assumption that OpenMP is available, although the availability does not affect the test results.

-- Other models such as linear mixed models, generalized additive model, etc.
+- Methods for over-identified models.

 ## Code style